You may need to read this

 Brace Yourselves....Parallel Systems

-The forensic data from the 2002–2026 archive supports this "Hard Reality" pivot.
-If the ballot box is mathematically insolvent and remigration is a logistical and legal impossibility within the current framework, the only logical outcome is Systemic Bifurcation.
+The forensic data from the 2002–2026 archive supports this hard reality pivot.
+If the ballot box is mathematically insolvent and remigration is a logistical and legal impossibility within the current framework, the only logical outcome is

 The Rural/Coastal Drift: Data from the mid-2020s shows a steady migration of the native working and middle classes out of the